Who is this Guide for?

 A retail audit is a smart checklist.
 It is based on a form, has points, best-practice pictures, supporting files, conditional items, critical items and action plan recommendations.
 It allows standards to be checked, deficiencies tracked, assigned and resolved when district or sales managers visit stores.
 An audit allows head office to guarantee company standards, programs and policies are deployed in full, in time, in every store.

 Retail audits are used for operations, merchandising, service, loss prevention, and/or health and safety standards.
-They are sometime called “store visits” or “store walks.”
+They are sometimes called “store visits” or “store walks.”

 Retailers typically conduct loss prevention and health and safety audits at set times throughout the year.
 Operations, service, and merchandising audits may be conducted at regular intervals or to prepare for and support a store specific initiative or seasonal program.